ctxalgo/ctxalgoctpdocs/_posts/2016-03-19-en_e105_trading_two_instruments.md

  1. Specify the instrument ids that you want to trade in the `instrument_ids` parameter in the `__init__` method of the strategy.
  2. When using APIs such as `has_position`, `has_pending_order` and `change_position_to`, you need to specify the instrument_id for the instrument that you want to operate.

+This example also shows how to include more data fields in backtesting historical data by suing the `profits` and `actual_instrument_ids` options in the `backtest` method.

 ```python
 import talib